ibm-cloud-docs/watson-assistant/backup-data.md

     ```
     {: codeblock}

-##### Run the auto-retrain all job
+##### Run the auto-retrain-all job
 {: #set-up-auto-retrain-run}

-1. To run the auto-retrain all job, use the following command:
+1. To run the auto-retrain-all job, use the following command:

     ```bash
         export PROJECT_CPD_INST_OPERANDS=<namespace where Cloud Pak for Data and Assistant is installed>